Morton and Hanthorpe: Geography

 Morton lies on the western margin of The Fens on three sorts of land, the upland, the fen edge and the fen.
 The parish was laid out in an elongated form so as to provide access to each of these.
 At the highest edge, in the west, the geology is chalky till (boulder clay) but most of the upland is Jurassic, including a little Oxford Clay but mostly Kellaways Sand and some Cornbrash and Kellaways Clay.
 The fen edge consists of First Terrace Gravel with a little Glacial Gravel.
 The landward part of the fen was black soil, composed largely of peat.
 Over the two and half centuries since the land was drained, this has largely oxidized away leaving the underlying First Terrace gravel and the mainly clays of the Barroway Drove Beds.
 These beds form the central part of the fen as well, as they do at the eastern end of the parish.
 However, there, there is a broad ridge of the Terrington Beds, the remains of a huge marine creek which was not laid down until the Bronze Age and was still active when the Romans diverted Bourne Eau into it by means of what is called by archaeologists 'the Bourne-Morton Canal'.
 Our medieval ancestors knew it as the Old Ea.

 Community

 The parish has 921 households in Morton and 74 in Hanthorpe.

 Morton Grade I listed Anglican parish church is dedicated to St John the Baptist.
 The ecclesiastical parish is Morton (Bourne), part of the Ringstone in Aveland group of the Deanery of Beltisloe, Diocese of Lincoln.
-The vicar was the Revd Dr Lynda Pugh between 2012 and 2018.
-The incumbent is the Revd Neil Bullen.
+The vicar was the Revd Dr Lynda Pugh between 2012 and 2018, the first and only female vicar since the 13th century.
+The vicar was the Revd Neil Bullen between 2018 or 2024.